ropg/ezTime/README.md

 ## Smaller footprint, AVR Arduinos

-This library still compiles on an Arduino Uno with an Ethernet shield.
-However, it will use up almost all of the flash on that.
-Which is fine if you were making a date and time display anyway, but if your code is bigger than that, you will want to make it smaller.
+This library compiles on an Arduino Uno with an Ethernet shield.
+However, it will use up almost all of the flash on that, which is fine if you were making a date and time display anyway.
+But if your code is bigger than that, you will want to make it smaller.
 By uncommenting `#define EZTIME_MAX_DEBUGLEVEL_NONE` in `ezTime.h` you get no debugging information and no textual errors, which saves a couple of kilobytes.
 If you do not use networking, you should also comment out `#define EZTIME_NETWORK_ENABLE`, that will save a *ton* of space: not just in ezTime but also because the networking library does not get loaded.

 &nbsp;